SoniyaDhadse/spotify_recommendation/README.md

 ## Features

 - Data loading and preprocessing
-- Machine learning model for product-category prediction
+- Machine learning model for to analyse user listening habits on Spotify to provide music recommendation
 - Supports Python, Visual Studio Code, and Jupyter Notebook

 ## Installation